6 Ways to Make Product Improvements That Everybody Loves

 – What do I want to learn?

-Focus on a user and not on certain events, prevents false proxies that only looked right on a paper.
+Focus on a user and not on specific events prevents false proxies that only look right on paper.

-Think through every step from opening your app to using the exact feature and possible frictions.
+Think through every step, from opening your app to using the exact feature and possible friction.

-Set the expectations for frequency of usage, the adoption rate, and see if your feature helps retain customers or drive engagement.
+Set the expectations for frequency of usage and the adoption rate, and see if your feature helps with customer retention or drives user engagement.

 Defining the metrics can be a starting point in eliciting bugs your product might have.
-As a result, you have time to fix them and improve your product.
+As a result, you have time to fix and improve it.

 #5 Build a dedicated team

-Product enhancement can’t be imagined without a team that will do its work at scale.
+Enhancement can only be imagined with a team that will do its work at scale.
 If you want to have a squad that will be passionate about the product they’re currently developing, keep in mind these three concepts:

-- User-centricity: it’s all about customer interactions here.
-First of all, if your staff is familiar with a client onboarding checklist, the customer journey can be much easier.
-And then, you can let your team create usability tests, do customer development sessions, or solution-focused surveys.
-These simple tactics will help see, for instance, if a feature works well, what drives conversions, or if a proposed solution suits a client.
+- User-centricity: It’s all about customer interactions here.
+First, the customer journey can be much easier if your staff is familiar with a client onboarding checklist.
+Then, you can let your team create usability tests, do development sessions, or conduct solution-focused surveys.
+These simple tactics will help see whether a feature works well, what drives conversions, or if a proposed solution suits a client.

-- Experimentation: experiments should present a learning goal that is aligned with your boldest assumptions.
+- Experimentation: Experiments should present a learning goal aligned with your boldest assumptions.
 Plus, make sure that you embrace several test types.
 It can be Concierge, Wizard of Oz, and other powerful techniques.

-Remember that product improvement should be always based on balance.
-Don’t leverage only one of the aspects mentioned above, but mix them and your end product will be head-turning.
+Remember that improvement should always be based on balance.
+Don’t leverage only one of the above mentioned aspects; mix them, and your end result will be head-turning.

-Besides, the solution can be also seen in collaboration at different levels.
-A product owner or an CEO should connect stakeholders, developer, sales, and marketing teams to build a shared vision and purpose of the product together.
+Besides, the solution can also be seen in collaboration at different levels.
+An owner or a CEO should connect stakeholders, developers, sales, and marketing teams to build a shared vision and purpose of the product together.

 #6 Gather feedback after launch

-Once you’ve been through your product improvement plan and all your fresh features are out in the open, don’t miss out on the chance to know what customers think.
-While all the numbers can help realize what users are doing, talking to them is a surefire way to understand why they’re taking certain actions.
-To get what you want, bear these key points in mind:
+Once you’ve been through your improvement plan and all your fresh features are out in the open, don’t miss out on the chance to know what clients think.
+While all the numbers can help realize what users are doing, talking to them is a surefire way to understand why they’re taking specific actions.
+To get what you want, bear these critical points in mind:

-- Provide the reason why you contact a client
+- Provide the reason why you contacted a client

 Ask yourself what you want to know and what results you want to achieve after the conversation.